 All implementations of SPPT share the basic principle that the parametrized total physics tendency is multiplied by a random number.
 However, there are potentially important differences in detail.
 These differences include the variance of the perturbations, the space and time auto-correlation of the random pattern, the shape of the distribution that is sampled and whether perturbations are suppressed in some regions of the atmosphere or for some processes.
+For example, the implementations of SPPT in the model of the COnsortium for Small-scale MOdelling (COSMO) and the WRF model do not use the tapering to zero of the perturbations in the boundary layer.
 While these differences will limit the ability to transfer conclusions obtained with one model to other models, they may motivate a range of sensitivity experiments in the future.

-2.2 The Stochastic Kinetic Energy Backscatter scheme
+2.2.
+The Stochastic Kinetic Energy Backscatter scheme